kelvinadeu/Github/README.md

 ### KELVIN ADEU

-#### This is a quotes web app for creating apps.
+#### This is a web app for searching github user

 ## Description
-#### This app enables user to create quotes and also asign there names on it  also the date for the time it was created
+#### This app enables user to create search for a github user easily and also shows their details like their repositories

 # Technologies used
 #### Angular.js